89 Road Trip Packing List Essentials for Hitting the Road

 Where to sleep

-You have a few options for overnight accommodation on your road trip.
-You can camp, stay at Airbnbs, hotels, or hostels, or stay with friends or family if they are along your route and up to hosting you.
+On your road trip, you have several options for overnight accommodation.
+You can camp, stay at Airbnbs, hotels, or hostels, or stay with friends or family if they are along your route and willing to host you.

 During busy travel periods or in popular destinations, you’ll probably want to book everything ahead of time.
 It sounds free and romantic to go where the wind blows and decide where you want to stay on the fly, but we’ve found that it adds unnecessary stress to our trips.

-Campgrounds in particular are important to book in advance because they have limited space and in many cases, if it’s full when you get there there may not be a lot of other camping options nearby.
+Campgrounds, in particular, are important to book in advance because they have limited space, and in many cases, if they’re full when you get there, there may not be many other camping options nearby.

 What to eat